Yasamin-Nourijelyani/multimodal_robotics/src/models/b_Object_Detection/pix2seq/README.md

 ## Creating Data for Training

-To create data for training and testing run
+To create data (20000 images and caption and corresponding csv for training and testing) for training and testing run

 ```python3 create_data.py```